 Medical Laboratory Technology (MLT) is an Allied Health specialty that assists with the diagnosis, treatment and prevention of diseases through the use of clinical laboratory testing.
 The MLT program performs a wide range of routine laboratory procedures on blood and body fluids in hematology, chemistry, immunology, and microbiology.
 Students work under the supervision of a Pathologist, Medical Technologist, or Laboratory Supervisor.

 An Associate of Applied Science is awarded after the student has successfully completed the 66-Credit Hour program.
-The MLT program is under Specialized admission (please refer to the college catalog for detailed information about ranking requirements).
-Twelve students are accepted every year and start the program in the Fall semester.
+The MLT program is under Specialized admission (PDF).

 Please Note: This program is offered in block schedule and is 5-semesters long: Fall, Spring, Summer I or II, Fall, and Spring.